Quick Start

 case TapSDK_Init_Result::NotLaunchedByPlatform:

-std::cout << "Game not launched through TapTap launcher, please reopen from launcher" << std::endl;
+std::cout << "Game not launched through TapTap launcher, please reopen the game from the launcher" << std::endl;

 return -1;